“Eat to feel good” is my advice to patients. Why? Because eating should be relaxing and create satiety, which is the feeling of being sated or full.

 Best foods for satiety

-According to the satiety index, the most filling or satisfying foods are whole foods high in protein, fiber, and some types of starch, such as oats and legumes.
-Potatoes, in particular, are highly satiating because they provide resistant starch and a possible appetite suppressant called proteinase inhibitor 2 (PI2).
+The most filling or satisfying foods are whole foods high in protein, fat, fiber, and some types of starch, such as oats and legumes.
+Potatoes, in particular, can be highly satiating because they provide resistant starch and a possible appetite suppressant called proteinase inhibitor 2 (PI2).

 Sugar, on the other hand, is not satiating, and high-dose fructose can lead to overeating.
 That’s true for processed fructose like table sugar and high-fructose corn syrup.
 Unfortunately, that’s also true for natural sources of high-dose fructose like dates, fruit juice, and agave syrup.